andrewvanbeek-okta/sourceAppWithConfig/README.md

 # portalforifp

-This project uses meteor so to install meteor follow this guide: https://guide.meteor.com/#quickstart
+This project uses meteor so to install meteor by following this guide: https://guide.meteor.com/#quickstart

-Once meteor is instal run meteor install
+Once meteor is installed

-cd in ifp
-meteor npm install
+cd into portalforifp(or whatever repo/folder you name it) meteor npm install

 also run